slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - too many people undervalue what they are and overvalue what they are not.
 - money problems are self-confidence problems.
 - to get self aceptance you have to do the unconfortable things that you know you are right.
-- It's a sign of great inner security to be hostile to the unfamiliar
+- It’s a sign of great inner security to be hostile to the unfamiliar
-- we hold on to something so tight because we fear something so great won't happen twice.
+- we hold on to something so tight because we fear something so great won’t happen twice.
-- everythng you're running away is in your head.
+- everythng you’re running away is in your head.
-- generally the thing you're most ashamed of is actually your biggest strenght/asset but you haven't figured out how to use it.
+- generally the thing you’re most ashamed of is actually your biggest strenght/asset but you haven’t figured out how to use it.
 -->

 > *"Shame corrodes the very part of us that believes we are capable of change."